ChapelR/twine-resources/docs/README.md

 - [Documentation](https://twine2.neocities.org/)
 - [Repository](https://bitbucket.org/_L_/harlowe/)

 Harlowe is a format designed for novices and is ideal for CYOA games with some dynamic content.
 If you want to build something more complex, like turn-based combat or inventory systems, Harlowe is generally not recommended.
-While simpler that SugarCube, Harlowe provides almost no options for extensibility; the core feature-set is largely all you have to work with. **Harlowe is ideal for authors who aren't looking to learn a lot about programming and just want to make a game**.
+While simpler than SugarCube, Harlowe provides almost no options for extensibility; the core feature-set is largely all you have to work with. **Harlowe is ideal for authors who aren't looking to learn a lot about programming and just want to make a game**.

 #### Snowman